 Ever wondered where your website ranks on search engines but aren’t sure how to check your website position on Google?
 Knowing where your website ranks in search engines is crucial for any SEO strategy.

+How can you grow your business if you don’t know your starting point?
 How can you know which path to take if you don’t know where you are?
 This is applicable to life in general and it also applies to SEO.

-There are lots of SEO tools to find out what page and position your keywords are on but let’s leave keyword positions to one side.
+There are lots of SEO tools to find out the page and position of your keywords but let’s leave keyword positions to one side.

 1. Do a manual search in Google

 Google likes to give you personalised results based on your search history, whether or not you’ve visited a site before, your physical location, your device type and your social connections.

 So, how do you get around the personalised search issue?

-Now that you are in private or incognito mode, put in the term you want to be found for.
+Now that you are in private or incognito mode, put in the main term you want to be found for.

-Have a look down the first page to see if your company website is there.
+Have a look down the first page of Google to see if your company website is there.
 If it’s on page one, congratulations are in order.
 If it’s not, don’t despair.
 Go to the next page and the next until you find your website.
-Your website might be on page 10 or beyond so this can be a bit time consuming but it is an exercise worth doing.
+Your website might be on page 10 or beyond so this might take some time.

 2. Google Search Console